temporalio/spring-boot-demo/README.md

 ### Query Execution

 With Temporal you can query completed workflow executions (up to the configured retention period on the namespace).
-So let's try to query it the query will give us the last event sent to the workflow, so we should get the same event as what we just signalled.
+So let's try to query it.
+The query will give us the last event sent to the workflow, so we should get the same event as what we just signalled.

 For this click on the "Query Workflow" button in "Actions",